 Throughout the UK, the disclosure of confidential information is lawful under the Common Law Duty of Confidentiality.
 This is because the work of ensuring high standards of quality and safety of healthcare is in the public interest.
-Our lawful basis for processing personal data is Public Task as set out in Article 6 of the General Data Protection Regulation (GDPR):
+Our lawful basis for processing personal data from the UK and Republic of Ireland is Public Task as set out in Article 6 of the General Data Protection Regulation (GDPR):